 Description

-Many teachers feel that their degree did not prepare them to teach autistic students, yet autism occurs in 1 in 44 eight year old children, so they are highly likely to have at least one autistic child in their classroom.
+Many teachers feel that their degree did not prepare them to teach autistic students, yet autism occurs in 1 in 44 eight-year-old children, so they are highly likely to have at least one autistic child in their classroom.
 The course starts with understanding the autistic learning profile, including how to adapt teaching styles to accommodate the autistic learning profile..
-The course will also focus on understanding why autistic students behave the way they do, and struggle to fit in with classroom expectations and peers, and provides vital clues to the best strategies to assist them to adapt to the school environment.
+The course will also focus on understanding why autistic students behave the way they do, struggle to fit in with classroom expectations and peers, and provides vital clues to the best strategies to assist them to adapt to the school environment.
 We cover these topics and more:

 - The autistic learning profile